perun-network/perun-icp-canister/README.md

 Additionally, while the client-side logic for our channel framework is implemented, the IC adapter for the `go-perun` library is not part of this grant's scope, and we plan to connect our client library to the IC in a future follow-up grant.

+_Note: we have somewhat deviated from the exact proposed architecture of the grant application, in favor of a simpler equivalent implementation.
+The proposed architecture still followed ethereum-specific design choices from our initial backend, which are not necessary this time._

 ## Protocol

 A channel is opened by depositing funds for it into the contract by calling *Deposit*.